In dialogue with Alexander Herrmann - Creativity in gastronomy and the importance of regionality

-I have to admit, I take the floor sustainability Reluctantly in the mouth, since it is used indiscriminately in our society today.
+I have to admit that I hate to say the word sustainability because it is used indiscriminately in our society today.
 Nevertheless, of course we want to consciously use the resources - in my opinion, this is more of an ethical attitude than a head-controlled sustainability question.

 We source a large part of the food from the immediate vicinity and we work together with sixty suppliers from vegetables to meat to exotic fruits.
 The latter come from a four-thousand-square-meter greenhouse, which is heated by the waste heat of a glass factory.
 From here we get for example papayas or even rare calamondin oranges.
 In this way we neither cause CO2 nor long transport routes and at the same time support the economy of our region.